lbarstow/node-cross-stitch/README.md

 -process image using kmeans color quantization to reduce the number of thread colors needed -match colors of processed image to corresponding DMC embroidery floss color -display image as grid for pattern

+Background Photos by Terri Bleeker and Karly Santiago on Unsplash